nivasan1/math-notes/notes.md

 - `connections`
     - This table will represent a connection entity
     - It will reference the nodes table via the `node_id` foreign-key
-    - We will create an idx on the node_id and timestamp columns to make queries more efficient
+    - We will have an index on the node_id for searching via equality relation (i.e `SELECT ...
+FROM connections WHERE ... = node_id`)
 ### How I see these tables being used in practice
 - Upon receiving / simulation a proposal (at this point we know who the proposer is)
     - We update the auction_data table